Dynaco FM-3 Service

 Don’t ignore your tubes!
 They’re all important, but the 6AT8A and 6BL8 tubes are notoriously flaky, and if they aren’t working right, your tuner certainly isn’t working right.
 Ideally, the audio out tube V72A (12AX7) triodes should be balanced to 20% or better.

 Why Have a Tech Align a Tuner Designed for User Alignment?
 Yes, the FM-3 was designed to be user-aligned with no or minimal instruments, and that generally worked well back in the day when the FM dial was sparsely populated and still had some mono stations, but a precise and expensive modern FM stereo signal generator like ours produces far more accurate results under modern conditions.
 For aligning the IF stages, the Dynaco method requires you to find a quiet area between stations, which can be a challenge depending on your location.
 Dynaco also calls for a mono station for aligning the discriminator and weak signals for much of the front end adjustments (which directly affect sensitivity).
 Again, nearly impossible to find.
-And, IF transformers T2-T4 slave off T1 for the IF stages alignment.
+And, IF transformers T2-T4 slave off T1 for the IF stages alignment with the Dynaco method.
 How would you know if your T1 is set at 10.7 MHz in the first place?
 Lots of them have been “tweaked” over the years.
 That would throw off the entire IF alignment.

 Our alignment procedure neutralizes all these challenges.